wesleytodd/react-express-middleware/README.md

 // standalone router used in Express 5.0.
 This example uses express directly,
 // but there is also a compatible browser module which wraps `router` called
 // [nighthawk](https://www.npmjs.com/package/nighthawk) which can be a drop
 // in replacement on the client side.
 Either of these require lines will
 // work with the middleware.
-If you a clever, you can even make this example
+If you are clever, you can even make this example
 // function in both the browser and server via browserify :)
 // var router = require('nighthawk')();
 var router = require('express')();